Planetarium show: "Pluto: Lone Dog No More"

 Alumni Fee – $25

-- Sponsorship of the Alumni-in-Residence program which brings accomplished alumni back to campus to speak in classes, etc.
+- The Alumni-In-Residence program, which brings accomplished alumni back to campus throughout each academic year to speak in classes, serve on panels and provide career information to current students

-- Sponsorship of the Faculty/Staff Coffee for parents during Family and Friends Weekend
+- Support of programming during Family and Friends Weekend

-- Complimentary copies of the alumni magazine, mailed home three times per year
+- Complimentary copies of the alumni magazine, mailed to students' homes three times per year

 Arts Fee - $25